Fun learning to support picky eating

 vii) The curds are like cottage cheese and can be eaten straight away.

-viii) Add salt or honey or fruit for flavour.
+viii) Add salt, honey or fruit for flavour.

 Ingredients – a large, clear glass jar, popping corn, 3 cups of water (slightly less for a smaller jar), 2 tbs of baking soda, 6 tbs of white vinegar.
 You can use food colouring too if you wish.